Gary-Bergman/Good-README-Generator/goodReadMe.md

   ## Usage

-  Run the code `node index.js` in terminal.
+  Run `node index.js` in command line.

   ## License

-  This project is licensed under the MIT license.
+  This project did not use a license.

   ## Contributing